 Hospitality.
 An industry as diverse as the culinary delights that grace its establishments’ tables.
-A customer-oriented mindset of use to many a business.
-Then there is management with its distinct allure of leadership and responsibility.
+A customer-oriented mindset is the guiding principle of the industry.
+Then there is management that stands for leadership and responsibility.
 Put the two together, and you get “hospitality management”.

 But what is hospitality management?
 Where might it take you in terms of your professional career?
 How much might you earn in a hospitality management profession?
 And what would a Hospitality Management degree entail?